Avian influenza information for backyard poultry owners

 For more information read the Avian Influenza factsheet

-All bird owners need to be vigilant for any signs of avian influenza in their flocks, especially when multiple deaths occur or many birds are unwell.
+All bird owners need to be vigilant for any signs of bird flu in their flocks, especially when multiple deaths occur or many birds are unwell.

 Put in place good biosecurity measures to keep wild birds from your poultry's food and water.
 These may include: